How To Protect Your Hair From Sweat While Working Out

 There are a couple of things you should and shouldn’t do after working out that will help protect your hair health and style in the long run.

 Brushing your hair after working out (while it's still sweaty) can help to prevent the sweat from remaining clogged at your roots and scalp.
 This can distribute the oils more evenly from roots to ends and allow your scalp to breathe.

 While washing the sweat out of your hair is not a bad idea, if you’re working out every day it’s best to avoid washing your hair daily.
 Try brushing your hair out after and applying dry shampoo before your workout.
 If your scalp is super sweaty, you can try doing a quick rinse of just your roots.

 If you do wash your hair after a workout, make sure to dry it completely before tying it up — tying up wet hair can also cause breakages.

 Don’t use the gym shampoo

-Looking after your health, and your hair, is also not just about what you do in the gym or during your training.
+Looking after your health and your hair is also not just about what you do while you're training.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.